'Wild Hearts' directors discuss the global monster hunter trade

 This theme is there from the very beginning of Wild Hearts.
 During the game’s tutorial, you’re asked to track down an unknown prey.
 When you finally catch up with it, it’s revealed not to be a formidable beast, but a deer.
 After sneaking up behind it using long grass as cover, you’re given two options: Pet it, or slay it.
 Both options will give you the resources you need to continue, but it’s up to you to consider its fate.

-It’s an unexpected twist on a genre that is seemingly so laser-focused on ferocious, fantastic beasts and how best to slay them.
+It’s an unexpected twist on a genre that is seemingly so laser-focused on ferocious beasts and how best to slay them.

 Hirata continued, ‘Sometimes you’re choosing life, but at the same time, you’re also consciously choosing to kill or take away that life as well.
 There are certain Kemono… where after you work on slaying that large Kemono, you actually have to do one final step, one final kill action.’